Luftschlosser/CppAvrLib/README.md

 # CppAvrLib

 **CppAvrLib** is a minimalist object oriented C++ hardware abstraction layer for AVR ATmega microcontrollers.
+I needed a better way to program my Arduino-Nano and Arduino-Mega boards without relying on the horribly flawed Arduino library.
+The library aims to provide zero-overhead wrappers for common periphery, while not compromising code structure and cleanliness.
 I've implemented features for my own uses as I needed them, so it's is not complete in any way and might be extended in the future.

 It consists of memory-mapped IO abstractions, a very efficient delegate handler for hardware Interrupts, as well as various utilities for common protocols, memory management, time and scheduled tasks.

 ## Periphery

-The following peripheries have been implemented as memory-mapped objects
+The following periphery wrappers have been implemented as memory-mapped objects

 - GPIO Ports & Pins (including external Interrupt Pins and Pin change Interrupts)
 - USART